AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 1/doc/function.md

 ## Parameter Vs Argument

 When you are defining a fuction you pass in `parameters`, but you pass in `argument` when you are calling the function.

+## Function Declaration and Definition

+You declare a function before the `main()` function so as to define the function after the main function.

+The declaration is also called *prototype*.
+The prototype needs to come before the function call, otherwise the compilation will fail.